Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 Source: Cursor Engineering Blog.
 Cursor uses its own Cloud Agents to create 30% of its internal merged PRs.

-Beats Claude Code: Autocomplete, visual inline diffs, multi-model support, Cloud Agents for long-running tasks, Plugin Marketplace, lower learning curve.
+Beats Claude Code: Autocomplete, visual inline diffs, multi-model support, Cloud Agents with Dev Environments, Bugbot for PR review, Teams integration, Plugin Marketplace.

 Falls short: Credit-based billing can spike (heavy users report $10-20 daily overages), VS Code fork ties you to one editor ecosystem, no hooks or Agent SDK, less effective on 20+ file refactoring.